Adjuvant therapy: Cervical cancer

 In early stage cervical cancers, research suggests that adjuvant platinum-based chemotherapy after chemo-radiation may improve survival.
 For advanced cervical cancers, further research is needed to determine the efficacy, toxicity and effect on the quality of life of adjuvant chemotherapy.

 Endometrial cancer

-Since most early-stage endometrial cancer cases are diagnosed early and are typically very curable with surgery, adjuvant therapy is only given after surveillance and histological factors determine that a patient is at high risk for recurrence.
+Since most early-stage endometrial cancer cases are diagnosed early and are typically curable with surgery, adjuvant therapy is only given after surveillance and histological factors determine that a patient is at high risk for recurrence.
 Adjuvant pelvic radiation therapy has received scrutiny for its use in women under 60, as studies have indicated decreased survival and increased risk of second malignancies following treatment.

 In advanced-stage endometrial cancer, adjuvant therapy is typically radiation, chemotherapy, or a combination of the two.
 While advanced-stage cancer makes up only about 15% of diagnoses, it accounts for 50% of deaths from endometrial cancer.
 Patients who undergo radiation and/or chemotherapy treatment will sometimes experience modest benefits before relapse.